echoedinvoker/pdi/19-job/66-set-var/memo.md

 ## **Other ways to set variable**

+> It is good to know, and not recommended to use.

 ![Alt other places to set variable](pic/05.jpg)

 - 'kettle.properties' is the file that will be generated when you run Spoon.bat for the first time, which has many predefined environment variables, and you can add them from here.